aberner6/kadk-data-vis/README.md

     - Extra: Watch [Amanda Cox](https://vimeo.com/29391942)
     - Read: About [HTML/CSS/JS](https://github.com/aberner6/kadk-data-vis/blob/master/references.md) depending on which one is weaker for you.

+### March 13 Homework
+1. Please watch at least 3 of the videos in the references page.
+2. If you have not already done so, make sure that you can get [updates from our github repository](https://help.github.com/en/github/using-git/getting-changes-from-a-remote-repository).
+3. Check out the video tutorials on HTML, CSS and Javascript.
+These are in the "Tutorials" section of the [references page](https://github.com/aberner6/kadk-data-vis/blob/master/references.md#tutorials).
+If you already know this very well, then take a look at a code-concept in the [Javascript-specific area](https://github.com/aberner6/kadk-data-vis/blob/master/references.md#javascript)
+* DELIVERABLES:
+    1. Write on #assignments with your favorite quotation and something you learned from at least 1 of the videos.
+    2. Write me a direct message on slack that you were able / unable to get updates on our github repository.
+    3. Write on the #assignments channel on slack with one key term from the coding tutorials that you do understand better and one key term from the coding tutorials you still don't understand.
+For example: "I still don't understand the key term of variable.
+I understand the key term of conditionals like <="

 ### March 16 Day 2
 * Focus: visual encoding, getting started with d3/svg/data binding
 * Lecture: